rafael-g-depaulo/obsidian-vault/RPG/R20/Spells/Spell Descriptions/Hellish Rebuke.md

 - #trickery

 LEVEL: 1
-CAST_TIME: padrão
+CAST_TIME: reação
 RANGE: 30sqr
 TARGET: 1 criatura
 DURATION: imediata.
 RESISTANCE: PRE

 DESCRIPTION:

-Reaction: you are being damaged by a creature within range of you that you can see.
+Em resposta a uma criatura te ferir.
 You point your finger, and the creature that damaged you is momentarily surrounded by hellish flames.
-The target.
 It takes 2d10 fire damage on a failed save, or half as much damage on a successful one.

 INCREASES:
 | cost | description |